matheusb432/rust-course/notes/03-memory.md

 ### Borrowing memory

-When a value is borrowed, the ownership is not transferred, but the borrower is allowed to use the value for a limited time, and it will not take responsibility for deleting the data.
+- When a value is _borrowed_, the ownership is not transferred, but the borrower is allowed to use the value for a limited time, and it will not take responsibility for deleting the data.
+- Creating a reference to mutable data ("borrowing" it) causes that data to be temporarily read-only until the reference is no longer used.
+This ensures that mutable references are memory safe.
+- Mutable references are also called "unique references"
+- As a part of the _Pointer Safety Principle_, the borrow checker enforces that data must outlive any references to it.

 ```rust
 enum Light {